taraqfarhan/ggl/README.md

-ggl -s "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl -gm contract proposal ggl -i --vid why bitcoin is illegal in some countries
+ggl -s "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl -gm contract proposal

-Specific to Google Chrome only ggl -p 3 online train ticket ggl --profile business How does money work? ggl -p guest how to use the dark web ggl -i -p "Profile 3" "build linux kernel from the scratch"
+Specific to Google Chrome only ggl -p 3 online train ticket ggl --profile business How does money work? ggl -p guest how to use the dark web ggl -i -p "Profile 3" "build linux kernel from the scratch" ggl -i why bitcoin is illegal in some countries
 ```

 # How to use script this on your own machine